eonu/sequentia/README.md

 ## Introduction

-Sequential data is often observed in many different forms such as audio signals and stock prices, to even brain and heart signals.
+Sequential data is often observed in many different forms such as audio signals, stock prices, and even brain & heart signals.
 Such data is of particular interest in machine learning, as changing patterns over time naturally provide many interesting opportunities and challenges for classification.

 **Sequentia is a Python package that implements various classification algorithms for sequential data.**